Madame-Aehm/CAB-Project-3-Spikes/deployment tips/notes.md

 }
 ```

+You will also need to replace your **Browser Router** with a **Hash Router**.
+They are functionally almost identical, so nothing else will need to change, just replace `createBrowserRouter()` with `createHashRouter`.
+This is just to retain the SPA functionality with GitHub Pages, if you deploy your app in any other way, you should keep the Browser Router and use a `_redirects` file.

 ## Deploy with Netlify/Render/Vercel

 **Netlify** should accept a React App created with Vite and deploy it without issue.
 A React App created with `create-react-app` can sometimes fail the build because of warnings from the outdated packages.
 If there is a problem, try changing the **Build command** under the **Build & Deploy** settings to `CI=false npm run build`.